How To Jump Start A Car?

 5. Start the Dead Vehicle

 Attempt to start the car with the dead battery.
-If it doesn’t start immediately, wait a few more minutes and try again.
-Once the engine starts, let both cars idle for a few minutes.
+Wait a few more minutes, and then try it again if you see that it does not start.
+Once the engine starts, let both vehicles idle for a few minutes.

 Person turning the key in the ignition of a car.